Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/wilderness-weather-and-environment.md

   Berm                                                                                    ---                                                                         ---          5%
   ------------------- ------------------------------------------------------------------------------------------------------------------------------------------- ----------- -------------

+### Undergrowth
-**Undergrowth:** Whether they're crops or natural vegetation, the tall grasses of the plains function like light undergrowth in a forest.
+Whether they're crops or natural vegetation, the tall grasses of the plains function like light undergrowth in a forest.
 Particularly thick bushes form patches of heavy undergrowth that dot the landscape in grasslands.

+### Light Rubble
-**Light Rubble:** On the battlefield, light rubble usually represents something that was destroyed: the ruins of a building or the scattered remnants of a stone wall, for example.
+On the battlefield, light rubble usually represents something that was destroyed: the ruins of a building or the scattered remnants of a stone wall, for example.
 It functions as described in the desert terrain section above.

+### Trench
-**Trench:** Often dug before a battle to protect soldiers, a trench functions as a low wall, except that it provides no cover against adjacent foes.
+Often dug before a battle to protect soldiers, a trench functions as a low wall, except that it provides no cover against adjacent foes.
 It costs 2 squares of movement to leave a trench, but it costs nothing extra to enter one.
 Creatures outside a trench who make a